 Set the air fryer to 300 degrees and cook for 4 minutes.
 Remove the tray and stir the nuts.
 Put the tray back and cook for an additional 4 minutes.
 Repeat one final time.

 Check the nuts to see if they are golden.
-Take the nuts and spread them on a cookie sheet with parchment paper to cool.
+To cool, take the nuts and spread them on a cookie sheet with parchment paper.

 Serve with some great craft beer and a good movie.